Patient Safety Event Reporting: A Guide to Improving Patient Safety & Outcomes

 How to use this Patient Safety Guide

 Patient safety event reporting is not just a regulatory mandate; it is a moral imperative that underpins the trust patients place in healthcare institutions.
 It encompasses a vast array of safety events, ranging from unsafe conditions or near misses that have yet to cause harm to serious adverse events that can have significant consequences.
 The rich data harvested from these reports are vital in driving initiatives that elevate the standard of care and safeguard a patient’s well-being.
-In this guide, we delve deep into the intricacies of patient safety event reporting, laying down a roadmap to foster cultures that value transparency, learning, and collaborative improvement.
+This guide to patient safety event reporting explores how healthcare institutions can foster a culture of transparency, learning, and collaborative improvement through effective event reporting.

 A patient safety event is any unplanned or unexpected event that results in, or could have resulted in, harm to a patient.
 Patient safety events can range in severity from minor incidents, such as a patient fall, to more serious events, such as medication errors or wrong-site surgery.